Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class13/README.md

 The types of phylogenetic analyses you will be performing here are the same types that we used to decipher this mystery.

-The other two genomes you will be using are ACICU and AB0057.
-ACICU is an isolate from a hospital in France, and its close relationship to our isolates makes it a good reference for comparison.
-AB0057 is a more distantly related isolate that we will utilize as an out-group in our phylogenetic analysis.
+The other two genomes you will be using are **ACICU and AB0057.**

+**ACICU** is an isolate from a hospital in France, and its close relationship to our isolates makes it a good reference for comparison.

+**AB0057** is a more distantly related isolate that we will utilize as an out-group in our phylogenetic analysis.
 The utility of an out-group is to help us root our phylogenetic tree, and gain a more nuanced understanding of the relationship among strains.

-Execute the following command to copy files for this afternoon’s exercises to your class13 directory:
+Execute the following command to copy files for todays class:

 ```
 wd